Why Saint Nick and Santa Claus are not the same – DW – 12/05/2024

 Why is this Christmas figure called Santa Claus in the US?
 Dutch emigrants brought their Sinterklaas with them to the US.
 Saint Nicholas was the patron saint of Nieuw Amsterdam — today's New York.
 Sinterklaas then became Santa Claus, the friendly old man in a fur-trimmed coat and cap, with red cheeks and beard.

-However, Santa Claus doesn't bring presents on December 6 like his European counterpart, but on the eve of December 25, and to this day, every American child learns that Santa comes down the chimney with his presents before disappearing into the air again in his reindeer-drawn sleigh — and quickly, so that he manages to bring presents to millions and millions of children all over the world.
+However, Santa Claus doesn't bring presents on December 6 like his European counterpart, but on the night from December 24 to December 25.
+To this day, every American child learns that Santa comes down the chimney with his presents before disappearing into the air again in his reindeer-drawn sleigh — and quickly, so that he manages to bring presents to millions and millions of children all over the world.

 This article was originally written in German.